geomagpy/MARTAS/README.md

 ### 9.1 Libraries

+Principally all libraries should work in version 2.0.0 although only tested libraries contain the new version number.

 | Instrument          | versions | Inst-type   | Library                  | mode     | init           | requires         |
 |---------------------|----------|-------------|--------------------------|----------|----------------|------------------|
 | Arduino             |          | multiple    | activearduinoprotocol.py | active   |                |                  |